-The framework used in this study aligns with the initial two stages of the innovation-decision process, namely 'knowledge' and 'persuasion', which were also employed during phase I, the familiarisation phase, of our current study.
-12 Consequently, the framework in our study was named the innovation-decision framework.
+The framework used in this study aligns with the initial two stages of the innovation-decision process, namely 'knowledge' and 'persuasion', which were also employed during phase I, the familiarisation phase, of our current study.12 Consequently, the framework in our study was named the innovation-decision framework.
 During the familiarisation phase and drawing on Rogers' manuscript, significant subthemes were identified within the broader themes 'knowledge' and 'persuasion'.
 For further elaboration on these themes and subthemes, refer to Table 1.
 Additionally, a third theme, 'prior conditions', was incorporated into the framework.
-This theme pertains to the circumstances and factors preceding the introduction of an innovation.
-According to Rogers, prior conditions are crucial in adoption and diffusion dynamics within a social system, as they establish a conducive or hindering environment for the adoption process to unfold more smoothly and effectively.
-12 These prior conditions involve socioeconomic factors, such as education level or income, cultural norms, the presence or absence of leaders advocating the innovation and the alignment of current policies and regulations with the diffusion of an innovation.12 Once again, table 1 provides detailed insights into all themes and subthemes within our framework.
-For a comprehensive rationale behind the inclusion of each theme in our DOI-based framework, please refer to online supplemental appendix B.
+This theme pertains to the circumstances and factors preceding the introduction of E an innovation.
+According to Rogers, prior conditions are 8 crucial in adoption and diffusion dynamics within a social system, as they establish a conducive or hindering environment for the adoption process to unfold more smoothly and effectively.12 These prior conditions involve socioeconomic factors, such as education level or income, cultural norms, the presence or absence of leaders advocating Bul the innovation and the alignment of current policies and regulations with the diffusion of an innovation.12 Once uses related again, table 1 provides detailed insights into all themes and subthemes within our framework.
+For a comprehensive rationale behind the inclusion of each theme in our DOI-based framework, please refer to online supplemental appendix B. to text anc The additional focused interviews were initially open coded by two interviewers (KR and IJ) using the Atlas.ti software programme.26 Collaborative discussions with LS led to the development of a comprehensive codebook, ning, Al training, ensuring consensus on specific coding decisions.
+This iterative process involved alternating between interviews, transcription and coding.